-- The project must be achievable within the timescale (timetable of activities for the 6-8 weeks should be included where possible).
+- The project must be achievable within the timescale (timetable of activities for the 6-8 weeks should be included).

-- The proposal should clearly highlight the role of the student working in a summer bursary capacity rather than be written in the style of a research proposal
+- The proposal should highlight the role of the student working on a summer bursary, not a research proposal

 - The value of studentship to the supervisor.